miguelvelezmj25/ConfigCrusher/README.md

 ## Abstract

-In modern configurable systems, we are often interested in knowing how configuration options influence the performance of the system.
+In configurable software systems, stakeholders are often interested in knowing how configuration options influence the performance of a system to facilitate, for example, the debugging and optimization processes of these systems.
-Several approaches exist to obtain this information, but they usually require a large number of samples to make accurate predictions, and some impose limitations on the systems that they can analyze.
+There are several black-box approaches to obtain this information, but they either sample the system end-to-end with a large number of configurations to make accurate predictions or miss important performance-influencing interactions when sampling few configurations.
+In addition, these approaches cannot pinpoint the parts of a program that are responsible for performance differences among configurations.
-This paper proposes ConfigCrusher, a new white-box performance analysis approach for configurable systems.
+This paper proposes ConfigCrusher, a white-box performance analysis that inspects the implementation of a system to guide the performance analysis and exploits several insights about configurable systems in the process.
-ConfigCrusher employs a static taint analysis to identify how configuration options may influence control-flow decisions (considering control-flow and data-flow dependencies) and instruments code regions corresponding to these decisions to dynamically analyze the influence of options on the regions’ performance.
+ConfigCrusher employs a static data-flow analysis to identify how configuration options may influence control-flow decisions and instruments code regions corresponding to these decisions to dynamically analyze the influence of configuration options on the regions' performance.
-Our evaluation using 10 real-world configurable systems shows that ConfigCrusher is more efficient at building performance models that are similar to or more accurate than current state-of-the-art black-box and white-box approaches.
+Our evaluation shows the feasibility of our white-box approach to more efficiently build performance models that are similar to or more accurate than current state-of-the-art approaches on 10 configurable systems.
-Overall, this paper showcases the benefits and potential of our white-box performance analysis to outperform other approaches.
+Overall, we showcase the benefits of white-box performance analyses and their potential to outperform black-box approaches and provide additional information for analyzing configurable systems.

 ## Supplementary material